 On March 30, 2020, in response to the outbreak of Coronavirus Disease 2019 (COVID-19) within the Northern District of Georgia and relying on the authority of the CARES Act, H.R.
 748, the Court issued General Order 20-04 authorizing the use of video and telephone conferencing in certain criminal proceedings.
 The CARES Act requires the chief judge to review this authorization every 90 days.
-Following the required reviews, the chief judge of this district has entered nine previous Amendments to the General Order, on June 28, 2020, September 26, 2020, December 8, 2020, March 9, 2021, May 26, 2021, August 24, 2021, November 22, 2021, February 18, 2022, and May 19, 2022, extending the authorization.
-As another 90 days will pass by August 17, 2022, I must review this authorization and determine whether it should be extended.
+Following the required reviews, the chief judge of this district has entered ten previous Amendments to the General Order, on June 28, 2020, September 26, 2020, December 8, 2020, March 9, 2021, May 26, 2021, August 24, 2021, November 22, 2021, February 18, 2022, May 19, 2022, and August 17, 2022, extending the authorization.
+As another 90 days will pass by November 15, 2022, I must review this authorization and determine whether it should be extended.

-While its impact may have subsided in the Northern District of Georgia, the COVID-19 pandemic is not over.
-Data from the Georgia Department of Public Health (Georgia DPH) demonstrates that COVID-19 infections spiked again in July, and the seven-day moving average of new, confirmed COVID-19 cases in the state remains higher than the average when this Order first was issued on March 30, 2020.
+While its impact has subsided in the Northern District of Georgia, the COVID-19 pandemic is not over.
+Data from the Georgia Department of Public Health (Georgia DPH) demonstrates that the seven-day moving average of new, confirmed COVID-19 cases in the state remains higher than the average when this Order first was issued on March 30, 2020.
 At the same time, less than 60% of Georgians are fully vaccinated against COVID-19, according to Georgia DPH.

 The President's declaration of a national emergency under the National Emergencies Act (50 U.S.C. § 1601 et seq.) due to COVID-19 remains in effect, as do the findings of the Judicial Conference of the United States that emergency conditions due to this national emergency have materially affected and will materially affect the functioning of the federal courts generally.
-There continues to be no known cure for COVID-19, and variant strains of the virus continue to develop.
+There is no known cure for COVID-19, and variant strains of the virus continue to develop.